A characterization of chains in dimension three: A review of CR, para-CR, and path geometries

 for all $1\leq i\leq n$.
-Path geometry on surfaces corresponds to $n=1$ in which case $\scC$ is a contact distribution on a 3-manifold $N.$ As a result, 2-dimensional path geometries have several unique features that do not extend to higher dimensional path geometries e.g. chains can only be defined for 2-dimensional path geometries.
+Path geometry on surfaces corresponds to $n=1$ in which case $\scC$ is a contact distribution on a 3-manifold $N.$ As a result, 2-dimensional path geometries have several unique features that do not extend to higher dimensional path geometries; see Remark \ref{rmk:para-cr-2D-path}.

 One can easily check that Definition \ref{def:generalized-path-geom} is satisfied for a classical path geometry on an $(n+1)$-dimensional manifold by letting $Q=\PP TM$ and $\scV$ be the vertical tangent space of the fibration $\PP TM\to M$ and $\scX$ be the line field tangent to the natural lift of the path on $M$ to $\PP TM.$ In terms of the system of second order ODEs \eqref{systemODE} one has